 T-Shirt Embroidery Machine Features & Your Personal Goals

-I have a sewing and embroidery combination machine.
-What that means is not only can I embroider or monogram shirts with my machine, but I can also sew other DIY projects.
+That means not only can I embroider or monogram shirts with my machine, but I can also sew other DIY projects.

 One big pro of a combination machine is it’s space-efficient to only have one machine, not two.
 The biggest con, however, is the price increases if you buy a 2-in-1 machine and only plan on embroidering.

-Manual Thread Changes vs Multi-Needle Commercial Embroidery Machine
+3. Manual Thread Changes vs. Multi-Needle Commercial Embroidery Machine

 Are you wanting to create shirts for children or grandchildren as a hobby, or are you looking to start a home embroidery business?
 Hobbyists may not need the snazziest machines, but for commercially-minded embroidery hopefuls, time is money.